MohamedAbdel-Azeem/Traventure/README.md

 - Still under development and not deployed yet
 - Regular updates planned to add new features and improvements.
-- No known issues as of now.
+- Still fixing some minor bugs.
 ---

 ## Code Style